Social Perception of Faces in a Vision-Language Model: Conventional bias metrics

 \section{Conventional bias metrics}

-Since CausalFace contains artificially generated images, one could question the dataset's representativeness, as these faces might have different properties w.r.t. bias compared to real photos.
+Since CausalFace contains artificially generated images, one could question the dataset's representativeness, as these faces might have different properties with respect to bias compared to real photos.
 Therefore, in the following, we compare CausalFace to the two observational datasets concerning six metrics: WEAT score, markedness, Skew@k, MaxSkew@k, and NDKL.